righthandabacus/righthandabacus.github.io/_posts/2021-07-16-statsmodels.markdown

 Knowing what each of these elements measures, we can see how well the model fits.
 Here we try to change the code to give a different summary:

-If we use fewer regressor in the input, we should see a lowered AIC and BIC:
+If we use fewer regressor in the input, we should see a lowered AIC and BIC because the omitted regressors did not really involved:

 ```python
 model = sm.OLS(df["Y"], sm.add_constant(df[["X1","X2","X3"]]), missing="drop").fit()